dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ### - Readability and performance

 Some might be more readable, but performance takes a hit, others might be more flexible, but again performance takes a hit.
 While loops might be fast, but can be even faster depending on how and where they are used when it comes to defining what the expressions are for figuring out of looping should continue or not, and if the break and continue keywords are used within them.

-### - The source code examples for this post are on Github

-I have the source code examples in this post up on my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-foreach).
-This is also where I am parking the source code examples for my [many other posts on vanilla javaScript topics](/categories/js/).

 ### 1.2 - ECMA rev5 compliant methods and Array forEach backward support